tmecklem/realtime-web/slides/index.md

 Drive the demo of the cart that improves the experience -->

 ---
-### Principles
-# Why is this better?
+### Why is this better?
+# Exposes the state of things to the user

 <!--
 (Katie)

 Why is this better?
 While there is still a bit of a race condition in that someone's "Add to Cart" button is disabled when they may be moving their cursor to click it, they at least are not able to to move forward in that process under false pretenses.
 Think of it as two people reaching for the same item on a shelf at the store.
 And while that may be awkward or frustrating and even rude, you at least know immediately that you can't get the thing that you were reaching for, so you go look for something else.

-We're mimicking reality in this situation and letting users know the information as we know it so that they can make an informed decision.
+We're mimicking reality in this situation and letting users know the information as we know it so that they are aware of what they're actually able to do in the system.

 -->